Aashishsharma/Learnings/React/hooks/hooks.md

 6. **State vs props** -  both trigger render update, state changed in comp, props changed by parent, props preferred
 7. **Commonly used hooks**- **1.
 Usecontext** -same as context, only usage part is diff (theme = useContext('light')) **2. useReducer** - alternative to useState, syntax fun red(state, action) => {switch/case(action.type) return newState}, preferred over useState when you have complex state logic that involves multiple sub-values (instead of using useState 10 times, add all usestae vars in a single Obj), usage - let [state, dispatch] = useReducer(red, intiVal), onClick={()=> dispatch({type: actionType})}, useCnt e.g. **3. useMemo** - const memval = useMemo(() => slowFun(a, b), [a, b]), sometimes react may re-render even if a,b are same **4.useCallback**- let cb = useCallback(() => {doSomething(a, b);},[a, b],), useMemo remembers returned val, useCallback remembes actual func, why remember func - to avoid purecomp based child to re-render when parent re-renders (see code) 5. **useRef** - let inputEl = useRef(initVal(refers to this dom elem)), <'inp' ref={inputEl}></'inp'>, access - inputEl.current.focus(), ref vs useRef - ref can only be used for DOM elements

+Hooks
+Hooks Best Practices

+## # TODO - using useEffect the wrong way, mistakes while using hooks
 ## HOOKS
 Let you use state and other React features without writing a class.
 They are a function.